 Israel Travel Guide

-A small strip of land nestled between Egypt and Jordan, Israel is a country steeped in history.
-It’s been populated for thousands of years, while the country is dotted with historical sites, ancient cities, sandy beaches, and has huge cultural and religious significance.
+A narrow strip of land nestled between Egypt and Jordan – Israel is a country steeped in history.
+It’s been populated for thousands of years, and the country is dotted with historical sites, ancient cities, sandy beaches, and has a huge cultural and religious significance.
 Israel hosts more and more travelers each year and not just as a place of pilgrimage.

-Cities like Jerusalem, Nazareth and Akko offer tons of history.
-At the same time, modern metropolises such as Tel Aviv and Haifa have vibrant nightlife and boast contemporary art galleries, glassy skyscrapers and buzzing streets.
-Despite the seeming monotony of the landscape, it is really diverse in fact.
+Cities like Jerusalem, Nazareth, and Akko offer tons of history.
+At the same time, Tel Aviv and Haifa have vibrant nightlife and boast contemporary art galleries, glassy skyscrapers, and buzzing streets.
+Despite the seeming monotony of the landscape, it is really diverse.
 As you travel from South to North Israel, you discover not only deserted mountains and deserts, but also fertile valleys and palm groves.
 The country isn’t perfect with the confounding politics of the region.
-However, the country’s natural beauty, rich culture and seaside resorts make it a welcoming spot for spending some time here.
+However, the country’s natural beauty, rich culture, and seaside resorts make it a welcoming spot for spending some time here.

-This travel guide aims to give my readers only reliable travel information.
+Israel Travel Guide aims to give my readers only reliable travel information.
 This implies I don’t encourage any political discourse about Israeli-Palestinian relations.
-And yes, I do realize that a lot of things mentioned here originated or is common in other cultures of the Middle East or Mediterranean.
+I also realize that a lot of things mentioned here originated or is common in other cultures of the Middle East or the Mediterranean.

 The Western fast food is pretty expensive in Israel and will actually cost you more than local meals.
-Combo meal at McDonalds cost around 13 USD.
-Meals like Falafel, Shawarma (doner kebab) or tunisian sandwich come for less than 5 USD.
+A combo meal at McDonald’s cost around 13 USD.
+Meals like Falafel, Shawarma (doner kebab) or Tunisian sandwich come for less than 5 USD.
 Stick to local food to save extra money.
 For a meal at an inexpensive restaurant, expect to pay around 17 USD.
 Meal for two at a mid-range restaurant will cost as much as 60 USD.
 Groceries are expensive in Israel, so you may carry out your own research, on which supermarket is cheaper.
-My budget daily menu consisted of hummus with fresh pita, salad made with tomatoes, garlic, onions, and lemon juice, falafel and shakshouka.
+My budget daily menu consisted of hummus with fresh pita, a salad made with tomatoes, garlic, onions, and lemon juice, falafel, and shakshouka.
 Well, maybe shawarma to diversify this list.
 It usually cost me 12-15 USD per day.